COMP2160-Game-Development/Prac-02/README.md

 Note the difference between the car's coordinate space and the <b>world coordinate space</b>, represented by the widget in the top right of the Scene view.

-Create a script called Drive that moves the car forwards at a constant velocity using ```transform.Translate()```.
+Create a script called `Drive` that moves the car forwards at a constant velocity using ```transform.Translate()```.
 You'll need to figure out which direction is "forwards" first.
 Taking a look at the coordinate systems, we can see that the car's "forward" direction appears to be going along its Z-axis (the blue arrow).
-We can therefore define a "forward" Vector3, as well as a movement speed, by adding the following:
+We can therefore define a "forward" Vector3, as well as engine power, by adding the following to our `Drive` scripts constructor:

 ```
-[SerializeField] private float speed = 0f;
+[SerializeField] private float power = 0f;
-private Vector3 direction = new Vector3(0,0,1);
+private Vector3 direction = new Vector3(0f,0f,1f);
 ```
-Note: Unity has a number of built-in Vector3 short-hands that we can use to make our life easier.
-Look at the [Vector3 scripting reference](https://docs.unity3d.com/2023.1/Documentation/ScriptReference/Vector3.html) and find a static property to replace the `new Vector3(0,0,1)` code with.

-We will then need to add some code to our ```Update``` method to move our car (don't forget to set your speed in the Inspector):
+We will then need to add some code to our ```Update``` method to move our car (don't forget to set your power in the Inspector):

 ```
-transform.Translate(direction * speed * Time.deltaTime);
+transform.Translate(direction * power * Time.deltaTime);
 ```

 Attach the script to the car and hit play.
 By default, Unity will apply this translation to an object's local coordiante space.
 However, you can specify the coordinate space.
 Experiment by replacing your translation with the following one by one, and hit play teach time to see what happens:

 ```
-transform.Translate(direction * speed * Time.deltaTime, Space.Self);
+transform.Translate(direction * power * Time.deltaTime, Space.Self);
-transform.Translate(direction * speed * Time.deltaTime, Space.World);
+transform.Translate(direction * power * Time.deltaTime, Space.World);
-transform.Translate(direction * speed * Time.deltaTime, Camera.main.transform);
+transform.Translate(direction * power * Time.deltaTime, Camera.main.transform);
 ```

 Write down your observations.